 When you have hip pain, it may be uncomfortable to sit, stand, or even sleep.
-Find out what’s causing your hip pain and get treatment from the pain management specialists at CHOICE Pain & Rehabilitation Center in Lanham, Hyattsville, Gaithersburg, Dundalk and Pikesville, Maryland.
+Find out what’s causing your hip pain and get treatment from the pain management specialists at CHOICE Pain & Rehabilitation Center in Olney, Rosedale, Hyattsville, Lanham, Gaithersburg, Dundalk, and Baltimore, Maryland.
 With offices serving Maryland and the Washington, D.C. area, you can get the care you need close to work or home and begin your recovery sooner.
 Schedule an appointment online or by phone today if you’re suffering from hip pain.

 Hip injuries can develop suddenly after trauma, or you may experience chronic pain and dysfunction over weeks, months, or years.
 Some signs of a hip injury include: